oracle-livelabs/common/gitlab-workshop/oke/oke.md

 ## Task 1: Security Rule Configuration in Security Lists

-The VCN in which you want to create and deploy clusters must have specific security rules defined.
-The worker nodes, Kubernetes API endpoint, pods (when using VCN-native pod networking), and load balancer have different security rule requirements, as configured in this lab.
+The VCN in which you want to create and deploy OKE cluster must have specific security rules defined.
+The worker nodes, Kubernetes API endpoint, pods (when using VCN-native pod networking), and load balancer have different security rule requirements, as demonstrated in this lab.
 You can add additional rules to meet your specific needs.

 1. Modify the Ingress rules in Security List of the *Public Subnet* as follows: